wp-plugins/adrotate/readme.txt

 == Upgrade Notice ==

 = 3.8.9 =
-* WordPress 3.5 now the minimum requirement!
+* WordPress 3.7 now the minimum requirement!
-* [fix] Block size calculated properly
+* [new] Remove padding from Widgets to clear more space for ads
+* [new] Manually delete stats older than 356 days
+* [change] All dashboards redone for WordPress 3.8
+* [change] Updated user-agent filter list
+* [change] Updated user-agent filter criteria

 NOTE: Certain features are exclusive to AdRotate PRO.
 If you need these features please consider upgrading to [AdRotate PRO](http://www.adrotateplugin.com/features/).